typoman/featureman/README.md

 ## Why not maintained anymore?
 I started to develope it after graduating from TypeMedia.
-It doesn't contain any test to ensure integrity of the generated code and I encounter bugs.
-Sometimes it's better to let go of the past and start a new life!
-I will start a new one with cleaner code and ability to save the features inside the UFO.
+It doesn't contain any test to ensure integrity of the generated code and sometimes I encounter bugs.
+I want to start a new package that saves the features inside the UFO and doesn't deal with AFDKO feature file.
+The issues of AFDKO feature file is not a topic for a discussion here but for starters if you've ever worked with Microsoft VOLT you know how convenient it is to create OpenType tables compared to AFDKO feature file.
+It's not about the UI, it's about how the data is structured.
 I'm studying the spec at the moment so it's gonna be a long ride!